top of page

 We drove back to Reykjavik via the 35 connecting to the ring road just after Selfoss.
 The landscape is beautiful to drive through!

-Day 4: Whale watching
+Day 4: Iceland Whale watching

 We were a bit hesitant to do this.
 We had already seen whales in South Africa, and of course it remains quite expensive.
 We were also not sure whether the tours would continue because of the corona.
 After some research, it turned out that there were still two tours a day instead of 4.
 And because of his age, Ruben was still allowed to get a ticket on half the price, so it turned out to be a 'yes'.
 The boat leaves from the old harbor in Reykjavik just behind the Harpa building.
 It was not necessary to book in advance now, but in a normal corona-free summer this is a necessity!
 The 3-hour trip eventually turned into 4 hours.
 Despite the good weather it was freezing cold on the boat, but we didn't got disappoited: whales close to the boat, very impressive ... and hunderds of puffins!